Social Group Types: Ten Types of Social Groups and Examples

 1. Group members should be willing to speak

-2. Group members should embrace and work with diversity within the group
+2. They should embrace and work with diversity within the group

-3. Group members should always treat one another with respect
+3. Members should always treat one another with respect

-4. Group members should be thorough in gathering information as well as diligent in evaluating it.
+4. They should be thorough in gathering information as well as diligent in evaluating it.

-5. Group members must contribute their fair share to the group’s effort.
+5. They must contribute their fair share to the group’s effort.

 6. Group members must conduct themselves with honesty and integrity.